YunaW-Dev/location_me_kotlin/README.md

 Thsi app is built with kotlin.

-This particular development is temporarily on hold because of school work, interviews and other projects
+This particular development is temporarily on hold because of school work, part time research job and prep for summer internship.